studybreak/jade-browser/README.md

 jade_browser.cache('/js/templates.js', '**',
 	{root: 'some/directory/with/views', staticRoot: __dirname  + '/public'});

-// or configure the file watcher and add static file caching if (env === 'development') {
+// or, configure the file watcher and add static file caching
+// you'll need to manually create the folder where the files should live
+// to compile, just save one of the files listed in the directory. if (env === 'development') {
 	jade_browser.watch('/js/templates.js', '**',
 		{root: 'some/directory/with/views', staticRoot: __dirname  + '/public'});